chriscareycode/nagiostv-4-nodejs/README.md

 Copy the contents of the dist/ folder to your web server Access the web server to run NagiosTV
 Configure the Settings within NagiosTV
-NagiosTV will connect directly to your Nagios server After setting the server, username, and password, if you are still having trouble connecting, check the web browser developer console for errors.
+Save the settings (settings will be saved to your browser) NagiosTV will connect directly to your Nagios server
+* After setting the server, username, and password, if you are still having trouble connecting, check the web browser developer console for errors.
+* Depending on your configuration, your browser may be sending authentication information to the Nagios server in the clear.
+To solve this, use the Node.js server method, or enable TLS on your Nagios Apache web interface.

 Changes needed on the Nagios Apache server to enable CORS
 -------------